colin78/medimpute_computational_experiments/README.md

 # Overview
 This is the codebase for the computational experiments for the paper "Imputation of Clinical Covariates in Time Series" by Dimitris Bertsimas, Agni Orfanoudaki, and Colin Pawlowski.
-The purpose of this method, MedImpute, is to fill in missing values in healthcare datasets with a longtidinal time series structure.
+The purpose of this method, MedImpute, is to fill in missing values in healthcare datasets with a longitudinal time series structure.
 This code is compatible with Julia version 1.0.5, available for download [here](https://julialang.org/downloads/).

 # Datasets